 If the name parameter is provided, the hostname will be set to this value.
 If the function is called without parameters, it returns the current hostname.

 The default hostname is typically the name of the board.

 Get or set the PHY mode.

-If the mode parameter is provided, sets the mode to its value.
-If the function is called without parameters, returns the current mode.
+If the mode parameter is provided, the PHY mode will be set to this value.
+If the function is called without parameters, it returns the current PHY mode.

 - The possible modes are defined as constants: